 3.1.
-Text from the Bylaws: “All registry agreements and registrar accreditation agreements between ICANN and registry operators or registrars in force on, or undergoing negotiation as of, [1 October 2016]1, including, in each case, any terms or conditions therein that are not contained in the underlying form of registry agreement and registrar accreditation agreement”
+Text from the Bylaws: “(1) all registry agreements and registrar accreditation agreements between ICANN and registry operators or registrars in force on, or undergoing negotiation as of, [1 October 2016]1, including, in each case, any terms or conditions therein that are not contained in the underlying form of registry agreement and registrar accreditation agreement;

+(2) any registry agreement or registrar accreditation agreement not encompassed by (1) above that is based on substantially the same underlying form of registry agreement or registrar accreditation agreement that existed on [1 October 2016];”

 3.2.
-Issue: Items B (ASO-NRO-IETF-RIRs), C (RZM) and D (PTI contract) are not part of the CCWG-Accountability Recommendations.
-In addition, the text of the Bylaws provision that grandfathers existing Registry Agreements and the 2013 Registrar Accreditation Agreement appears to require clarification to ensure that it embodies the intent of the CCWG Accountability Report.
-Specifically, the CCWG agreed to grandfather (1) existing Registry Agreements (RAs) and Registrar Accreditation Agreements (RAAs), (2) new RAAs employing the 2013 form of agreement, and (3) RAs for applicants in the 2014 New gTLD round using the existing form of RA.
-We understand that these agreements are “evergreen” and must be renewable in accordance with their terms.
-That said, there is no intent to grandfather future forms of RAs or RAAs, nor is there any intent to grandfather non-standard terms or conditions in agreements not in effect at this time.
+Issue: As discussed above under Comment 2, the documents listed in subsections B (ASO-NRO-IETF-RIRs), C (RZM) and D (PTI contract) of Section 1.1(d)(ii) are not part of the CCWG-Accountability Recommendations.
+In addition, the text of the Draft Bylaws provision that grandfathers existing Registry Agreements and Registrar Accreditation Agreements as well as new agreements on the existing forms appears to require clarification to ensure that it embodies the intent of the CCWG Proposal.
+Specifically, the CCWG agreed (1) to grandfather existing Registry Agreements (RAs) and Registrar Accreditation Agreements (RAAs), (2) that existing RAs and RAAs can be renewed, (3) that applicants of the current gTLD round can sign the RA in the currently used form and (4) that the terms and conditions of new form gTLD RAs and RAAs are not grandfathered.
+We understand that existing RAs and RAAs are “evergreen” and must be renewable in accordance with their terms.
+[Lawyers’ Comment: Revised Item 3.2 to reflect instructions provided by the BCG dated 11 April 2016: “Lawyers shall ensure:

+Existing Ry and Rr agreements can be renewed

+Applicants of the current “round” can sign the Ry agreement in the currently used form

+The t&cs of new form gTLD Ry and Rr agreements are not grandfathered.”]

 3.3.
-Recommendation: We request that the legal drafting team revisit and clarify the proposed Bylaws text to ensure that it captures the scope of the grandfathering contemplated in the CCWG Supplemental Proposal.
+Recommendation: We request that the legal drafting team revisit and clarify the proposed Bylaws text to ensure that it captures the scope of the grandfathering contemplated in the CCWG Proposal as further developed in CCWG discussions after the CCWG Proposal was issued.

-Draft Bylaws Section 3.4 (s)
+Draft Bylaws Section 4.3 (s)